Solomon Islands S-League: The Knockout Championship (2011–12)

 All teams of the league played a knockout tournament after the 2010–11 and 2011–12 seasons, called the Knockout Championship.
 The winners of both competitions played a two legged play-off for a place in the OFC Champions League.
 In the case of the 2011–12 season play-off, Solomon Warriors won both these competitions and automatically qualified.
 The 8-team competition was abandoned in the 2013–14 season due to the increase of teams from 8 to 9.

 Telekom S-League (2010–present)

 In 2011, the competition was renamed to the Telekom S-League.
-Marist, Koloale, Kossa, Solomon Warriors, Makuru, Hana, Western United and Fasi Roos participated in the initial season of the new league.
+Marist, Koloale, Kossa, Solomon Warriors, Makuru, Hana, Western United and Real Kakamora participated in the initial season of the new league.
 The first inaugural S-League was won by Koloale.